csuka/ansible_role_baseline/README.md

 # Baseline

-An Ansible role that installs, configures and manages a baseline for EL 8.
+An Ansible role that installs, configures and manages a baseline for EL 8 and 9.

  - selinux
  - resolv.conf